 For Chevron Australia projects and operations outside of Western Australia contractual requirements for Local Content will be implemented appropriate to the location(s) in which those activities take place.

 Chevron Australia utilises the vendor identification services of the Industry Capability Network to provide qualified information on Australian suppliers.

-For both the Gorgon Project and Wheatstone Project, we also utilise the Project Connect website to advertise upcoming procurement and contract opportunities.
+For both the Gorgon and Wheatstone projects, and for general Chevron Australia Operations, we utilise the Project Connect website to advertise upcoming procurement and contract opportunities.